Odaiko Sonora is Tucson's taiko, or Japanese ensemble drumming

 his deep love for taiko and his teaching.
 Mr. Morgan passed away in spring 2010.

-Esther Vandecar of Fushicho Daiko in Phoenix, for helping
+Esther Vandecar founder of Fushicho Daiko in Phoenix, for helping

 us get Odaiko Sonora started, for songs shared, invitations to gigs and workshops,